7 Women Killing It in the Environmental Space, In Honor of International Women's Day

 This International Women's Day, celebrate the women killing it in the environmental space.

 Despite the patriarchal oppression still going on in the world, women in pretty much every field are managing to kill it day after day.
 And the environmental field is no exception.
-There are numerous women around the globe who are fighting to preserve the planet — so in honor of International Women's Day, which is today, March 8, now seems a great time to go over a few of the women pioneering the fight against climate change.
+There are numerous women around the globe who are fighting to preserve the planet — so in honor of International Women's Day, which falls on March 8 every year, now seems a great time to go over a few of the women pioneering the fight against climate change.